All-time Dream team squads

 United States national football team Emblem

 The United States men's national soccer team (USMNT), officially recognized as USA by FIFA, represents the United States in men's international soccer.
 The team is governed by the United States Soccer Federation, which is a member of FIFA since 1914 and was a founding member of CONCACAF since 1961.
-It was also affiliated with NAFC, which was a predecessor confederation of CONCACAF and the governing soccer body in North America from 1946 to 1961.
+It was also affiliated with NAFC, which was a predecessor confederation of CONCACAF and the former governing soccer body in North America from 1946 to 1961.

 The U.S. has appeared in eleven FIFA World Cups, including the first in 1930, where they reached the semifinals; their third-place finish, which was later awarded through overall tournament records, is the best result by a team from outside UEFA and CONMEBOL.
 They returned in 1934 and 1950, defeating England 1–0 in the latter, but did not qualify again until 1990.
 As host in 1994, the U.S. received an automatic berth and lost to Brazil in the round of 16.
 They qualified for the next five World Cups, a feat shared with only seven other nations.
-The U.S. reached the quarterfinals at the 2002 World Cup, and eliminated top-ranked Spain in the 2009 Confederations Cup semifinals before losing to Brazil in the final.
+The U.S. reached the quarter-finals at the 2002 World Cup.

 ▤ Read more New Window ▤ Current squad →